cotiviti/smile-dh-helm-charts/examples/terraform/workload/angular-apps/README.md

   changes that resulted in a breaking change in this scenario

 There are 2 temporary solutions to this issue:
-1. Pin to Vitnami Nginx Helm Chart to version "15.12.2" which still works.
+1. Pin to Bitnami Nginx Helm Chart to version "15.12.2" which still works.
 2. Update the images to use a newer version of the base Bitnmi Nginx image that supports the latest version of the Bitnami Nginx Helm Chart